-1. "Child abuse or neglect" shall have the same meaning as such term is defined by the Oklahoma Child Abuse Reporting and Prevention Act [FN2] or shall mean the child has been adjudicated deprived as a result of the actions or omission of either parent pursuant to the Oklahoma Children's Code; [FN3] and
+1. “Child abuse or neglect” shall have the same meaning as “abuse” or “neglect” as defined by Section 1-1-105 of Title 10A of the Oklahoma Statutes or shall mean the child has been adjudicated deprived as a result of the actions or omission of either parent pursuant to the Oklahoma Children’s Code;2 and

-2. "Domestic violence" shall have the same meaning as such term is defined by the Protection from Domestic Abuse Act.
-[FN4]
+2. “Domestic violence” shall have the same meaning as such term is defined by the Protection from Domestic Abuse Act.3

 D. During any proceeding concerning child custody, should it be determined by the court that a party has intentionally made a false or frivolous accusation to the court of child abuse or neglect against the other party, the court shall proceed with any or all of the following: